sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 Question: language technology can have an important role in defining the "sum".
 Its good to have large part of the sum as "text" and not hidden as a semantic object which is hard to standardize.

 _Answer_: yes, for example togetherj did this.
 But we have to led go that code and textual form is superior.
 That's a historical accident.
 "You can model Java code".
+There is a more fundamental set of concepts than what is in programming languages.

+(Note: I couldn't disagree more)